tiagogribeiro/cache-intersystems-studio-tools/README.md

 # Added Tools of Studio Caché - Intersystems
 Adding tools in studio Caché Intersystems

+**New Feature v1.3**
+Added signaling of class that exists test in project tree.
+Does not signaling in namespace tree.

 **New Feature v1.2**
 - To configure the plugin use the terminal command: </br>
 YOURNAMESPACE> do ##class(%SourceControl.Instalation.Manager).menu()